hoops-doggit/Third-Person-Camera-Demo-Project/README.md

-# Third-Person-Camera-Example Demo Project
+# Third Person Camera System Demo Project
-An easily extendable third person camera system built for use in Unity.
+An easy to use and extendable third person camera system built for Unity.

-Includes a basic game world to demonstrate different features.
+Includes a basic character controller and game world to demonstrate features.